gsepdev/AzureDeveop_QAPortfolio/README.md

 # AzureDevop QAPortfolio
-Created a new project(portfolio) where your team can plan, track progress, and collaborate on building software solutions.
+Created a  project(portfolio) where your team can plan, track progress, and collaborate on building software solutions.